 As well as various articles in journals such as Poe Studies, Interdisciplinary Science Reviews, Clio and Dickens Studies Annual, my essays feature in academic books including Edgar Allan Poe in Context, ed.
 Kevin Hayes (Cambridge University Press, 2012), and The Idea of Music in Victorian Fiction (Ashgate, 2004).

-I have given conference papers at conferences across the U.K. and in the U.S.
+I have given conference papers, addresses and workshops at conferences across the U.K. and in the U.S.

 Science and Omniscience in Nineteenth-Century Literature:

 “… fresh and incisive study … makes a major contribution to our understanding of the complexities of nineteenth-century culture” (Prof. Clare Hanson).

 “… It seems to me a very interesting, highly intelligent, original, wide-ranging and thought-provoking monograph ….
 The standard of research and presentation is impeccable” (Prof. Adam Roberts).